-The Industrial Revolution is an important time period in the evolution of the city.
-For the purpose of this research, it serves as the start of our search for a sustainable city.
-In the last few centuries, urban design and development has evolved from focusing on layout to include functionality and other human valued considerations.
+The Industrial Revolution is an important period in the evolution of cities.
+For the purposes of this research, it serves as the starting point in our search for a sustainable city.
+In the last few centuries, urban design and development has evolved from focusing on layout to include functionality and other human-valued considerations.
 These changes have often been made to meet the needs of citizens that reside in the urban settlements.

 Many notable urban planning movements have emerged in the last hundred years to create a sustainable city.
-This ranges from the self-sufficient Garden City movement inspired by
+This ranges from the self-sufficient Garden City movement that was inspired by Ebeneezer Howard to the New Urbanist principles, proposed by the Center for New Urbanism.
+New Urbanist principles were established to create alternative mixed-use communities versus the dominant single-use low-density urban form.
+Many of the recent movements, such as Principles for Better Cities, Biophilic Cities Network, Circular Cities, and the recent Smart Cities model by New Cities and Sidewalk Labs will be discussed with respect to our proposed conceptual new city.
+However, many of these examples lack the components that constitute a holistic systems approach.
+While many of the movements above include various aspects of sustainability and resilience, there is no example that represents an entire city system.
+This tends to result from the prevalent urban development that we highlighted in the beginning of this report; it is extremely rare that a city is designed and constructed from a greenfield condition to a full urban condition.

-Ebeneezer Howard to the New Urbanist principles proposed by the Center for New Urbanism.
-New Urbanist principles were established to create alternative mix-use communities versus the dominant single-use low density urban form.
-Many of the recent movements, such as Principles for Better Cities, Biophilic Cities Network, Circular Cities, and the recent Smart Cities model by New Cities and Sidewalk Labs will be discussed in application to our proposed conceptual new city.
-However, many of these examples lack components to ensure they constitute a holistic system thinking approach.
-While many of the movements above include various aspects of sustainability and resilience, no one example exists that represents an entire city system.
-This tends to result from the prevalent urban development that we highlighted in the beginning of this report, it is extremely rare that a city is designed and constructed from a greenfield condition to a full urban condition.
-Typically, urban development occurs piecemeal, with limited coordination of visioning, planning and designing the entire urban system.
+Typically, urban development occurs piecemeal, with limited coordination of visioning, planning, and designing the entire urban system.